Monkey D. Luffy: One Piece

 Luffy first appears as a young boy in Windmill Village located in the Goa kingdom, where he befriends the pirate "Red-Haired" Shanks and intends to become one himself.
-He accidentally eats the Gum-Gum Devil Fruit and acquires rubber powers at the cost of being unable to swim.
+He accidentally eats a Devil Fruit called the Gum-Gum Fruit and acquires rubber-like properties at the cost of being unable to swim.
 Shanks later saves Luffy from being devoured by a Sea King, a monstrous sea beast, at the cost of his left arm.
 Before departing Windmill Village, Shanks gives Luffy his treasured straw hat, on the condition that he becomes a great pirate someday and returns it to him.

 Ten years later, Luffy leaves the village in a small fishing boat in search of the legendary treasure 'One Piece' to become the next King of the Pirates.
-He meets swordsman Roronoa Zoro, ocean navigator and thief Nami, cowardly marksman and liar Usopp, and chivalrous chef Sanji and invites them to join his crew, while procuring a ship named the Going Merry Luffy also encounters and defeats the top East Blue pirates Buggy the Clown, Don Krieg and the Fish-Man Arlong, gaining his first bounty from the Marines.
+He meets swordsman Roronoa Zoro, ocean navigator and thief Nami, cowardly marksman and liar Usopp, and chivalrous chef Sanji and invites them to join his crew, while procuring a ship named the Going Merry Luffy also encounters and defeats the infamous East Blue pirates Buggy the Clown, Don Krieg and the Fish-Man Arlong, gaining his first bounty and his infamy as "Straw Hat" Luffy from the Marines.

 The crew enters the dangerous Grand Line on their ship, the Going Merry.
 Luffy encounters and offers to return Princess Nefertari Vivi of Alabasta to her homeland to stop a rebellion incited by Seven Warlords of the Sea member and Baroque Works crime syndicate leader Sir Crocodile.
 On the way, Nami contracts a severe illness and the crew goes to find a doctor on the winter Drum Island.
 After Nami is healed, the reindeer doctor Tony Tony Chopper joins the Straw Hat crew.
-Upon arriving in Alabasta, Luffy briefly reunites with his brother Portgas D. Ace, a commander in the Whitebeard Pirates, who is hunting the traitor Blackbeard.
+Upon arriving in Alabasta, Luffy briefly reunites with his older brother Portgas D. Ace, a commander in the Whitebeard Pirates, who is hunting the traitor Blackbeard.
 Luffy defeats Crocodile, though the World Government censors his involvement.
 Luffy then accepts Crocodile's mysterious partner Nico Robin as the archeologist of his crew.

 Robin's knowledge alerts the crew to the existence of Sky Islands.
 Luffy meets Blackbeard — but does not find out his name.
 Blackbeard encourages Luffy to find the Sky Island, saying that the dreams of pirates never die.
 The crew successfully reaches Skypiea, where the crew is drawn into a four-hundred-year war over land.
 Luffy ends the war by defeating the god Eneru.

 Upon landing back in the Blue Seas, the Going Merry is heavily damaged and Luffy seeks a shipwright to repair it.
 He meets Marine Admiral Aokiji, who easily defeats him but allows the crew to continue their voyage.
 The crew arrives at Water 7, the island with the best shipwrights in the world, where Robin mysteriously leaves with members of the World Government intelligence agency Cipher Pol No. 9.
 Luffy's crew aligns with the cyborg shipwright Franky, initially an enemy, and storm the Government's courthouse Enies Lobby to retrieve her.